Branding and marketing your specialist vet centre

 The other advantage of investing in your own website is that you build a digital asset that you (not Meta) own.

-Your content stays visible for as long as you choose and keeps delivering returns to you (not Meta) for years to come.
+Your content stays visible for as long as you choose and continues to deliver returns to you (not Meta) for years to come.

 Website content can also be repurposed into newsletters to vets and owners and advertising campaigns.